nakayama-kazuki/202x/power-punch/en/readme.md

 ## 5. Insights from Change

 Things that are hard to notice only in snapshots can become apparent by demonstrating change, making it easier for participants to gain insights.
 This is a doodle used in discussions on real projects.
-With a doodle only Before & Afte, which omits several changes in process, participants\' thoughts cannot keep up.
+With a doodle only Before & After, which omits several changes in process, participants\' thoughts cannot keep up.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-006.gif' />